nvanthao/learn-mtls/README.md

 This is the way!
 ```

-# Learning Point
+# Learning Points

 When troublehshoot issue related to TLS, let's ask these questions:
 - Who is the client?
 - Who is the server?
 - Where is the CA certificate?
-Server certificate?
-Client certificate?
+- Where is Server certificate?
+- Is their mTLS (client auth).
+If it is where is Client certificate?
+- Where is TLS traffic terminated?
+Any proxy, load balancer in between the services?